msjimc/TransGBViewer/Guide/FEATURES.md

 ---

-## Visually linking Genbank, UniProt and InterProScan features to the transcript used to identify them
+## Visually linking GenBank, UniProt and InterProScan features to the transcript used to identify them

-While a Genbank, UniProt and InterProScan feature may be present in one or more transcripts, they are selected based on their link to a specific transcript.
-To indicate this bond, by default, __TransGBViewer__  adds a superscript number after the transcripts display name and the feature's label (Figure 5b).
-This text can be removed using the tick box in the __Options__ folder (blue lines in Figures 5a to 5d)
+While a GenBank, UniProt and InterProScan feature may be present in one or more transcripts, they are selected based on their presence in a specific transcript.
+To indicate this link, by default, __TransGBViewer__  adds a superscript number after the transcript's display name and the linked feature's label (Figure 5b).
+This text can be removed using the tick box in the __Options__ folder (blue lines in Figures 5a to 5d).

 ![Figure 5a](images/figurefeature42a.jpg)